Must I Be Unable to Perform My Prior Job to Qualify for Illinois Social Security Disability Benefits?

 The Social Security Administration evaluates disability claims using a five-step process called the sequential evaluation process.
 If you are like many claimants, your claim will be scrutinized under Step 4 of the sequential evaluation process.
 Under Step 4, to qualify for Illinois Social Security disability benefits, you must show that you do not have the ability to perform any “past relevant work.”
 Proving inability to perform past relevant work is a difficult challenge for many claimants.

 An Experienced Springfield Illinois Social Security Attorney Can Help

 A knowledgeable and experienced Illinois disability attorney can provide substantial assistance in evaluating a claim for Illinois Social Security disability benefits and in determining whether or not you can perform past relevant work.
-Donald J. Hanrahan has many years of experience and success representing disability claimants.
+Our attorney has many years of experience and success representing disability claimants.
 Of course, each case is different.
 The results that can be obtained for any particular client in a Social Security disability claim in Illinois will depend on the specific factual and legal circumstances of the client’s case.
 Nonetheless, statistics show that claimants represented by an attorney fare better than unrepresented claimants.